Cheng Fei

 Cheng Fei (程菲 (Chéng Fēi); born May 29, 1988) is a Chinese retired artistic gymnast.
-She is a three-time World Champion on the vault (2005–2007) and 2006 World Champion on floor exercise.
+She is a three-time World Champion in the vault (2005–2007) and 2006 World Champion in floor exercise.
 She was a member of the gold medal-winning Chinese teams for the 2006 World Artistic Gymnastics Championships in Aarhus, Denmark and 2008 Olympic Games in Beijing, China.
 She was also a member of the silver medal-winning Chinese team for the 2007 World Artistic Gymnastics Championships in Stuttgart, Germany.

 Biography

-Cheng Fei was born in central China's Hubei Province to a father who was a shipping clerk and a mother who worked in a tire factory, not a very wealthy background.
-Indeed, said her mother, "Our family was poor so we hoped Cheng Fei could in some way change her life...we thought maybe being a professional athlete is good for her."
-And so her parents approached a gymnastics coach about training her by the time she was three and her father practiced calisthenics with her every morning before school.
+Cheng Fei was born in central China's Hubei Province within a not very wealthy background to a father who was a shipping clerk and a mother who worked in a tire factory.
+Said her mother, "Our family was poor so we hoped Cheng Fei could in some way change her life...we thought maybe being a professional athlete is good for her."
+Her parents approached a gymnastics coach about training her by the time she was three and her father practiced calisthenics with her every morning before school.
 By the age of five, Cheng won her first competitive medal at a local competition.
 The 7-year-old Cheng was sent to Wuhan, where she joined the Wuhan Institute of Physical Education and officially entered the national sports program.
-Her first coach, Yao Juying remembered her as being uniquely 'hard-working' and extraordinarily focused.
-At ten, she was invited to join the Hubei provincial team.
+Her first coach, Yao Juying, remembered her as being uniquely 'hard-working' and extraordinarily focused.
+At ten, Cheng was invited to join the Hubei provincial team.
 In late 2001, at the age of 13, she was accepted to the Chinese National Team.
 Her coaches are head coach Lu Shanzhen, and Liu Qun Lin.

 Cheng is known for her powerful tumbling and her expressive floor routines.
 Sandra Izbașa has described her as a perfectionist, a great sport and a good friend.

-She retired in June 2012 due to a ruptured Achilles tendon while performing a tumbling pass on the floor.
+She retired in June 2012 due rupturing her Achilles tendon while performing a tumbling pass on the floor.